npiv/chatblade/README.md

 We can also save commonly used prompts.
 Any file we place under ~/.config/chatblade/ will be picked up by the command.

-So for example, given the following yaml called `~/.config/chatblade/etymology.yaml`, which contains:
+So for example, given the following file `~/.config/chatblade/etymology`, which contains:

 ```
 I want you to act as a professional Etymologist and Quiz Generator.
 You have a deep knowledge of etymology and will be provided with a word.